Business adviser

 You'll provide specialist services depending on your expertise.
 Many business advisers specialise in supporting start-up businesses to move their business from concept to reality.
 This involves providing specialist finance and funding advice, consulting on organisational change and offering advice on innovation in technology, right through to supporting a business to develop international trade agreements.

-- offering mentoring and coaching to help a business through changes
+- mentoring and coaching to help a business through changes

-- providing support on the business planning process
+- support on the business planning process, developing strategies and roadmaps

 - introducing businesses to networks and associates